s02blom/3D-printing-guide/README.md

 # 3D-printing guide
 A simple guide of how to use the 3D-printers located in the 3D-printer room.
 The 3D-printers are free to use for no cost for all who have access to the workspace.
 The 3D-printers may not be moved.
-Use the sections bellow to get started.
+Use the sections below to get started.

 > ### Look things up! 🔎
 > - This is not a comprehensive guide on how to do every step.
 If you are new to 3D-printing, please look at a couple of 3D-printer tutorials.